mikaelbr/writings/js-syntax-series/function-arguments.md

 //=> 4
 ```

-We use `Array.from` to convert the `Array`-like objects to an actual arrays.
+We use `Array.from` to convert the `Array`-like objects to actual arrays.
+Arrays
-Arrays in JavaScript are a form of iterable objects, and we could implement our
+in JavaScript are a form of iterable objects, and we could implement our own
-own type, as with `NodeList` and `arguments`.
-The `arguments` variable also has
+type, as with `NodeList` and `arguments`.
+The `arguments` variable also has a
-a property, `callee`, that refers to the executing function.
+property, `callee`, that refers to the executing function.

 It also seems mutating the magic `arguments` value, causes parameter variables
 to change.
-Avoid this, as it would be very surprising in most cases.
+Avoid this, as it would be surprising in most cases.

 ```js
 function log(a) {